mikespub-org/epub-loader/README.md

 - CalibreDbLoader class allows create Calibre databases and add ebooks
 - BookExport class allows to export ebooks metadata in csv files
 - WikiMatch class allows to match ebooks and authors with Wikidata
+- GoogleMatch class allows to match ebooks and authors with Google Books
 - The app directory contains samples and allows to run actions

 ## Installation